Channel Estimation and Hybrid Precoding for Distributed Phased Arrays Based MIMO Wireless Communications: Simulation Results

 \subsection{Performance Evaluation of Channel Estimation}

-In Fig.{~\ref{fig_sim_nmse_snr}}, we compare the NMSE of the estimated channels versus the PNR when $N_t^{\mathrm{sub}} = N_r^{\mathrm{sub}} = 10$, $N_t^{\mathrm{beam}} = N_r^{\mathrm{beam}} = 20$ (partial-training case) and $L_c = 3$.
-As expected, the JSBL-$\ell_2$ estimator substantially outperforms the other three estimators for all the range of PNR.
-It is further observed that when PNR $\geq$ 10 dB, the greedy JOMP estimator achieves the same channel estimation performance as the SBL estimator.
-Additionally, the greedy JOMP estimator keeps a fixed 5 dB lower gap than the OMP estimator that is unable to exploit the structured sparsity of the DPA-MIMO channel.
+In Fig.{~\ref{fig_nmse_vs_snr}}, we compare the NMSE versus PNR for a DPA-MIMO setup with $M_t = M_r = 4$, $N_t^{\mathrm{sub}} = N_r^{\mathrm{sub}} = 12$, $N_t^{\mathrm{beam}} = 24$, $N_r^{\mathrm{beam}} = 36$ (partial-training case), $L_c = 3$ and $L = 5$.
+It is notable that the JSBL-$\ell_2$ estimator substantially outperforms the other estimators at low PNR.
+We further observe that the greedy JOMP estimator almost achieves the same channel estimation performance as the SBL estimator.
+At high PNR, the DFTB estimator with the full-training overhead achieves better performance over the other CS-based methods.

-In Fig.{~\ref{fig_sim_nmse_supp}}, we investigate the NMSE of the estimated channels versus the common sparsity $L_c$ when $N_t^{\mathrm{sub}} = N_r^{\mathrm{sub}} = 10$, $N_t^{\mathrm{beam}} = N_r^{\mathrm{beam}} = 20$ and PNR = 10 dB.
-For both the proposed JOMP and JSBL-$\ell_2$ estimators, better channel estimation performance is obtained with an increasing number of the common support $L_c$, while the OMP and SBL estimators keep the constant NMSE.
-This is because the two customized estimators take advantage of the joint sparse characteristic of the DPA-MIMO channel to enhance the quality of estimated channels.
-Moreover, for $L_c > 3$, the JOMP estimator surpasses the SBL estimator in the accuracy of channel estimates.
+In Fig.{~\ref{fig_nmse_vs_supp}}, we show the NMSE versus the common sparsity $L_c$ varying from 1 to $L$ for a DPA-MIMO setup with $M_t = M_r = 4$, $N_t^{\mathrm{sub}} = N_r^{\mathrm{sub}} = 12$, $N_t^{\mathrm{beam}} = 24$, $N_r^{\mathrm{beam}} = 36$ (partial-training case) and ${\text{PNR}} = \;5\;{\text{dB}}$.
+For both the proposed JOMP and JSBL-$\ell_2$ estimators, better channel estimation performance is obtained with an increasing number of the common support $L_c$, while the OMP, SBL and DFTB estimators keep the constant NMSE.
+This is because the two customized estimators take advantage of the jointly sparse characteristic of the DPA-MIMO channel to enhance the quality of estimated channels.
+Moreover, for $L_c \geq 3$, the JSBL-$\ell_2$ estimator surpasses the DFTB estimator in the accuracy of channel estimates.